microsoft/api-guidelines/Guidelines.md

 ### 12.2.
 When to version
 Services MUST increment their version number in response to any breaking API change.
 See the following section for a detailed discussion of what constitutes a breaking change.
-Services MAY increment their version number for nonbreaking changes as well, if desired.
+Services MAY increment their version number for nonbreaking changes as well if desired.

 Use a new major version number to signal that support for existing clients will be deprecated in the future.
 When introducing a new major version, services MUST provide a clear upgrade path for existing clients and develop a plan for deprecation that is consistent with their business group's policies.